 None of these were planned.

 Digital nomad insurance will put your mind at ease knowing you won’t go into lifelong debt tomorrow if the unexpected happens.
+Don’t become a digital nomad without it.
 Trust me.
 It’s worth it.
 Moving on.

 10 Questions to ask when comparing long term travel insurance